Moto Morini: Moto Morini 350 & 500 V-twins

-In the early 1970s, Moto Morini launched their first 72° V-twin engined motorcycles, designed by Franco Lambertini, and created by Franco and Gino Marchesini.
+In 1973, Moto Morini launched its first 72-degree V-twin engined motorcycles, designed by Franco Lambertini, and created by Franco and Gino Marchesini.
 The 350 Sport and Strada models displaced 344 cc and were complemented in 1977 by 500 cc Sport and Strada models.
-Equipment on the models was of high-spec and when released the Morini 3½ was around the same price as a Honda CB750.
+Equipment on the models was of high specification, and when released the Morini 3½ was around the same price as a Honda CB750.

-The Morini 3½ still has a loyal following and a number of spare parts are available from specialist firms.
-The former editor of Classic Bike magazine, veteran motorcycle writer Hugo Wilson, has owned a 3½ Sport since 1982 and still uses it as a regular commuter motorbike.
+The Morini 3½ still has a loyal following, and a number of spare parts are available from specialist firms.
+The former editor of Classic Bike magazine, veteran motorcycle writer Hugo Wilson, has owned a 3½ Sport since 1982, and was still using it as a regular commuter machine in 2010.